-Suppose that you got divorced from your spouse in 2017 and have been living in the same home ever since.
+Suppose that you divorced your spouse in 2017 and have been living in the same home ever since.
 And your children have attended the same elementary school and have had the same friends and routine since 2017.
-You have been sharing custody of the kids with your husband since that time and everything has been going pretty smoothly.
+You have been sharing custody of the kids with your husband since that time, and everything has been going pretty smoothly.
 It's very convenient having your ex-husband live close by to make transportation and logistics that much easier.
 You have been able to communicate about your problems with one another and work out solutions in real-time.
-As far as a post-divorce life is concerned yours and the kids have been pretty smooth.
+As far as a post-divorce life is concerned, yours and the kids have been pretty smooth.

 What does relocation mean exactly in the context of a Texas child custody case?

 During the divorce, you may have made concessions in the case to suit your children, ex-spouse, and generally to keep the peace.
 There are two different kinds of people who go through divorces.
 The first is the kind of person who would generally do whatever was necessary to maintain some degree of sanity in their lives and peacefulness in the lives of their children.
-These folks tend to put the needs and want of others before themselves and while this is an admirable quality to have it is a potentially harmful one during a divorce.
+These folks tend to put the needs and want of others before themselves, and while this is an admirable quality to have, it is a potentially harmful one during a divorce.

-While this is not necessarily a bad thing if that is what you want to do the fact is that I can almost promise you that your circumstances will change if not in the next one or two years and certainly in the next four or five.
-Children grow up, children move out of the house, jobs change, people get sick, incomes go up and incomes go down.
+While this is not necessarily a bad thing if that is what you want to do, the fact is that I can almost promise you that your circumstances will change if not in the next one or two years and certainly in the next four or five.
+Children grow up, children move out of the house, jobs change, people get sick, incomes go up, and incomes go down.
 When possible, it is best to plan for these near-certain changes that will come into your home rather than two base your entire divorce on what your life was or what you merely hope it to be.
 Do not go into child custody circumstances basing your positions on what you hope you like to be or what you want to see happen.
 Rather, based them on reasonable expectations about the present and future.

 How can you obtain a modification on your child custody order?

 Relocation cases are difficult because there is little middle ground when it comes to relocating.
-What I mean by this is that if you want to move 500 miles to take a new job it isn't as if you would be satisfied with moving 250 miles and simply driving more either way.
+What I mean by this is that if you want to move 500 miles to take a new job, it isn't as if you would be satisfied with moving 250 miles and simply driving more either way.
 Rather, a relocation will either need to happen or not happen.
 In many other areas of family law, there are plenty of opportunities to meet in the middle on an issue.
-However, if you want to move to San Antonio for a new job they wouldn't do much good for you and your spouse to meet in the middle of Ann for you to move to Schulenburg and away from Houston.
+However, if you want to move to San Antonio for a new job, it wouldn't do much good for you and your spouse to meet in the middle of Ann to move to Schulenburg and away from Houston.
 The “all in or all out” nature of relocation cases makes them especially difficult.